 Having grown up in a Nintendo household, I rarely saw any Sony material.
 I remember school yard squabbles about N64 vs PlayStation, with neither side really knowing anything about the other.
-Back then, my only encounters with the PlayStation came from visiting my cousins, or with a neighbor, so I only had a glancing knowledge of the system’s library.
+Back then, my only encounters with the PlayStation came from visiting my cousins, or spending time with a neighbor, so I only had a glancing knowledge of the system’s library.
 Some characters stood out in the commercials and magazines I saw at the time, like Crash Bandicoot and Spyro, but besides those big names and some more obscure titles, it was undiscovered territory for me.

 In late 2013, talk of the new Tomb Raider reboot was all around.
 It was turning out to be a major success and both my friends and family were giving it high marks.
 Since that first encounter on the PS1, my feelings toward almost every game system had evolved and matured, but there was still a great many mainstay series I had never tried.
 I didn’t give much attention to the new game, but after a discussion with an uncle of mine, who had been a fan of the series since the start, I decided to give the new one a go.
 But first, I felt I would need some perspective on the series as a whole, so rather than drop the cost of the hot, new title, I decided to go back to the beginning.